kornasiowa/Appetize/README.md

 The full functionality of the application is available to logged in users via an account set up in the application or authorization with a Google account.

+The application has been implemented in the MVP architecture.

 ## Overview
 The login screen allows the user to authorize with an application account or a Google platform account.
 Additionally, the user can also go to the registration form or send a request to reset a forgotten password.